Triathlon venue to close after large rent rise

 Race Rapid said it had worked closely with British Triathlon, hosting national championships and being used to train Olympians.

-At a meeting in the summer with owners Real Motorsport Limited, Mr Osborn said he was told the rent for venue would be increased, with additional fees for events.
+At a meeting in the summer with owners Real Motorsport Limited, Mr Osborn said he was told the rent for the venue would be increased, with additional fees for events.

 "It meant costs would nearly triple," he said.
 "It felt like the rug had been pulled from under our feet; it was so unfair".